olavea/Where-Do-Heroic-Princesses-Come-From/book/text/4_ill_be_back.md

 "WHAT?!"
 Lillian is gaping.

-"If that Inquisitor catches us.
+"If that black hearted Inquisitor catches us.
 I. Am.
 A. Boy.
 OK?"
 Pellæ is hissing too close to Lillian's ear.
 It hurts, almost.

 "OK, you are a boy."
 Lillian shakes her head.

 In those times black hearted Inquisitors and their black masked Practicals were a common sight on the roads.
 And you reader, who think that those two girls were bathing this spring in the stream are much mistaken.
-Where are those two girls now?
-And where are the Inquisitor and all those people you will meet in this email book, talking, tinkering, acting, laughing, crying?
+Where is that Inquisitor now?
+And where are the black masked Practicals and all those people you will meet in this email book, talking, tinkering, acting, laughing, crying, lying?
 They are all dust or ashes.

 So put aside this years calendar reader, and in your mind bring out the calendar for 1569.
 You are now living in May of that year, and you are under the rule of Queen Elizabeth 1.
-Elizabeth's right hand man William Cecil, The Lord Burghley.
-William Cecil's left hand man Sir Francis Walsingham and his sneaky secret police or the Inquisition as I will call them.
+Elizabeth's left hand man, Sir Francis Walsingham and his sneaky secret police or the Inquisition as we will call them.

 To be continued